Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Cross-talk

-{ {\bf Cross-talk in E-skid Waveguides Without an Upper Cladding:} In an e-skid waveguide, the waveguide cross-talk can be reduced further by increasing the anisotropy of the metamaterial.
-Figure S7a shows the schematic layout to measure the cross-talk between coupled e-skid waveguides, and Fig. S7b shows an SEM image of coupled e-skid waveguides.
+{ In an e-skid waveguide, the waveguide cross-talk can be reduced further by increasing the anisotropy of the metamaterial.
+Supplementary Figure~\ref{fig:FigS_CT_measurement}a shows the schematic layout to measure the cross-talk between coupled e-skid waveguides, and Supplementary Fig.~\ref{fig:FigS_CT_measurement}b shows an SEM image of coupled e-skid waveguides.
 The parameters for the e-skid waveguide are set to $h_0=220$~nm, $\Lambda=100$~nm, $\rho=0.5$, and $N=5$; this sets the separation distance between the two waveguides (edge-to-edge) to be $d_{\rm sep}=550$~nm, which is less than a free space wavelength ($\lambda=1550$~nm).
-In this case, there is no upper SiO$_2$ cladding and the cross-section is similar to that in Fig.~2c of the main manuscript (Si/air multilayers).
-This leads to a higher anisotropy in metamaterials and reduces the skin-depth of the guide mode compared to the case of Si/SiO$_2$ multilayers.
+In this case, there is no upper SiO$_2$ cladding and the cross-section is similar to that in Fig.~3c of the main manuscript (Si/air multilayers).
+This leads to a higher anisotropy in metamaterials and reduces the skin-depth of the guided mode compared to the case of Si/SiO$_2$ multilayers.
 To evaluate the waveguide cross-talk, as in the main text, we have characterized the coupling length $L_c$ by measuring the output power ratio ($I_2/I_1$) for different lengths ($L$) of devices.
-Red and blue circles in Figs.~\ref{fig_Lc_ss}c-\ref{fig_Lc_ss}e are the measured output power ratio for e-skid and strip waveguides, respectively, and dashed lines are their respective fitting curves with $I_2/I_1=\tan^2(\pi L/2L_c)$.
-Figures S7c, S7d, and S7e are with different core widths of $w_0=$350, 400, and 450~nm, respectively.
-Figure S7f summarizes the normalized coupling lengths ($L_c/\lambda$) that are characterized through Figs. S7c-S7e: e-skid (red circles) and strip (blue circles) waveguides.
+Red and blue circles in Supplementary Figs.~\ref{fig:FigS_CT_measurement}c-\ref{fig:FigS_CT_measurement}e are the measured output power ratio for e-skid and strip waveguides, respectively, and dashed lines are their respective fitting curves with $I_2/I_1=\tan^2(\pi L/2L_c)$.
+Supplementary Figures~\ref{fig:FigS_CT_measurement}c-\ref{fig:FigS_CT_measurement}e are with different core widths of $w_0=$350, 400, and 450~nm, respectively.
+Supplementary Figure~\ref{fig:FigS_CT_measurement}f summarizes the normalized coupling lengths ($L_c/\lambda$) that are characterized through Supplementary Figs.~\ref{fig:FigS_CT_measurement}c-\ref{fig:FigS_CT_measurement}e: e-skid (red circles) and strip (blue circles) waveguides.
 The solid lines are their respective simulation results that match well with the experimental measurements.
 Notice that, in every case, the coupling length of an e-skid waveguide is much longer than that of a strip waveguide.
 The maximum coupling length of more than 3~cm is achieved ($w_0=450$~nm), and, when $w_0$ is 400 or 450~nm, the coupling length for an e-skid waveguide is about 30 times longer in comparison with strip waveguide.
-These drastically increased $L_c$ are due to the reduced skin-depth with a higher anisotropy, reducing the waveguide cross-talk significantly.